 - Slowly breathe and hold for as long as you’d like, then release and repeat on the other side.

 Balasana (Child’s Pose)

-It may look overly simple, but Child’s Pose can do some major work to squeeze out abdomen pain.
+It may look overly simple, but Child’s Pose can do significant work to squeeze out abdomen pain.
 This face-down posture places gentle pressure on your stomach while loosening up the lower back and lengthening the upper body.

-- On an exhale, rock your lower body backwards until your tail bone sits on top of your heels.
+- Rock your lower body backward on an exhale until your tailbone sits on your heels.

-- Extend your arms forward with the palms flat to the floor.
+- Extend your arms forward with your palms flat on the floor.
 You can also keep your arms to your sides.

-- Place your forehead on the mat and allow your whole body to relax downward.
+- Place your forehead on the mat and let your whole body relax downward.

 Seated Forward Bend Pose (Paschimottanasana)